 There are no services rendered here as the Afi wildlife sanctuary is not properly managed.

-Afi wild life sanctuary has its beautiful environment full with all kinds of Animals around the forest.
+Afi wildlife sanctuary has a beautiful environment filled with all kinds of animals around the forest.

 Afi wildlife sanctuary can be visited any time of the year.

 Afi wildlife sanctuary can be visited by Tourists, Historians etc.